compsys-progtools/spring2024/_sources/resources/glossary.md

 relative path
   the path defined **relative** to another file or the current working directory; may start with a name, includes a single file name or may start with `./`

+release
+  a distribution of your code, related to a git tag

 remote